mapic/shiny/README.md

 ## About

+### Docker Images
-These are the Docker Compose files for a Shiny Server Pro.
+These are the Docker images for a Shiny setup.
 It includes:

 | Docker Image        | Description           | Build status  |
 | ------------- |-------------|:-----:|